classiebit/eventmie-pro-docs/resources/docs/1.6/bookings/manage-bookings.md

 <a name="admin-bookings"></a>
 ## Admin's: Bookings

-Admins can see all event's bookings on the `Admin Panel -> Bookings` page.
+Admins can see all event bookings on the `Admin Panel -> Bookings` page.
 To visit, click on `Bookings` on the Admin Panel.
 On the `Bookings` page, Admin can-

 - See all their Events booked tickets.
 - Check booking & payment status.